The change ID kpqxywon stays the same even if you:

 Re-create if needed: Raise a new critique at the correct location

-If jjj submit reports unresolved critiques or missing sign-offs:
+If jjj solution approve reports unresolved critiques or missing sign-offs:

 Terminal window